voxpupuli/puppet-hdm/REFERENCE.md

 Data type: `Boolean`

 Set to false if you want the ability to change data via HDM webfrontend.
-WARNING!! untested!!!
+WARNING!! setting to true is untested!!!
 Changes are stored via GIT.
 Setting this to true also needs the git_data Array parameter